Compare

 Vendor lock-in

-Built for small teams that want to get critical infrastructure running quickly.
+Built for small teams that need infrastructure running quickly.
+AI agents handle provisioning via MCP.
+No platform expertise prerequisite.

 When Google Cloud is better

-Google Cloud is the stronger choice when managed platform depth matters most.
+Google Cloud is the stronger choice when AI/ML and data are your primary workload.

 When redu.cloud is better